isc-projects/stork/doc/install.rst

    It means that it should be secure on the network level, for example, in a firewall.
    Only restricted IP hosts (Prometheus servers) should be able to establish a connection to this endpoint.

+   It is highly recommended to secure this endpoint from external access to avoid unauthorized parties to gather the server's metrics.
+One way to limit endpoint access is by using an appropriate HTTP proxy configuration.
+Please consult the NGINX example configuration file shipped with Stork.

 With the settings in place, the ``Stork Server`` service can now be enabled and
 started: